Why security teams need to measure cloud misconfigurations

 “Speed over security shouldn’t be a question.”
 But with cloud configuration, that is often the case.
 This leads to an important risk that needs to be measured and understood: cloud misconfigurations.
 For this article, I caught up with “friend of the show” Andreas Wuchner.
 Andreas is a renowned cyber and risk expert with over 20 years of experience, having held CISO roles across multiple industries.

-Why are organisations moving to cloud?
+Why are organizations moving to the cloud?

 What is cloud misconfiguration?